riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 1. Ensure Docker and Docker Compose are installed on your system
 2. Clone this repository
 3. Set up the necessary configuration files (`nginx.conf`, `keepalived-master.conf`, `keepalived-backup.conf`)
-4. Run `docker-compose up -d` to start the system
+4. Run `docker compose up -d` to start the system
 5. Access the service via the Virtual IP (172.18.0.10) on port 80

 ## Testing Failover

 To test the high availability setup:

-1. Stop the primary load balancer: `docker-compose stop loadbalancer1`
+1. Stop the primary load balancer: `docker compose stop loadbalancer1`
 2. Observe that the Virtual IP moves to the secondary load balancer
-3. Restart the primary: `docker-compose start loadbalancer1`
+3. Restart the primary: `docker compose start loadbalancer1`
 4. Verify that the system continues to function throughout this process

 ## Future Improvements